ctc-uci/fph-frontend/README.md

 This is the frontend for the Feeding Pets of the Homeless Project.

+## Project Description
+Feeding Pets of the Homeless® is the first national nonprofit providing pet food and emergency veterinary care to pets that belong to people experiencing homelessness.
+The organization finds volunteer dondation centers for food to participate.
+These donation centers will then assist in distributing food to food banks.
+This project expedites the onboarding and donation reporting processes for donation sites by providing a unified platform where donation sites can register themselves and subsequently submit their donation sheets.
+Using this data, donation sites can track their contributions with ease.Furthermore, Feeding Pets of the Homeless can access a view of all participating donation sites, monitor their onboarding status and review their latest donation submissions.
+To streamline communication and reduce operational friction, the website also features an automated reminder system.
+This mitigates the need for the organization to make frequent calls or dispatch representatives, ensuring a seamless collaboration between itself and participating partners.

 ## Setting up development environment

 To start working on with this project, follow these steps: